 - We regularly provide Benevolence help for emergency needs, as well as ministry students in need of finances, leadership development, residency, and mentoring.

-- Also, we give almost 14% of our General Fund Budget to support missionaries, outreach, and church planting organizations all over the world, from Greeneville to Africa to India, to the tune of $115,000 during 2019!
+- Also, we give a large percentage of our General Fund Budget to support missionaries, outreach, and church planting organizations all over the world, from Greeneville to Africa to India, to the tune of well over $100,000 a year!
 See here for more information about who we support.

 Recent Occasional Projects we’ve done together: